caitlyn-kay/Investment-Portfolio-Tracker/README.md

 To run the portfolio tracker, follow these steps:

-1. Install [TransactionHistory.xlsx](TransactionHistory.xlsx) and edit the transaction logs according to your investments (**DO NOT** change the header row or delete any columns).
+1. Download the [Transaction History](TransactionHistory.xlsx) Excel file and edit the transaction logs according to your investments (**DO NOT** change the header row or delete any columns).
-2. Edit the file directory of the Excel file in the first line of the 2nd cell of the notebook.
+2. Download the [Portfolio Tracker](PortfolioTracker.ipynb) and edit the Excel file directory in the first line of the 2nd cell of the notebook.
 3. Execute all cells in the notebook in sequential order.

 ## License